RootsElectronics/Ambika-SVF-Dual-Voice-Card/README.md

 Adaptation of the Mutable Instruments Ambika SVF Voice Card in 0603 SMD, with 2 Voices per voice card

-My initial prototype (verified working at 02/2021) utilised the original through hole resistors.
+My initial prototype (verified working at 02/2021) utilised the original through hole zener diodes.
 On this version I have simply changed those for a surface mount equivalent.